-I have a huge collection of photo albums from the world's best wildlife photographers.
+I have a vast collection of photo albums from the world’s best wildlife photographers.
 I know many personally.
 From every trip, from every festival, I bring new albums.
-Often I just open them and get inspired for new projects.
+Often I open them and get inspired for new projects.

-Try to analyze the frames of other photographers, study the technical component of the images, think about how to apply similar techniques in your case.
-It is always worth noting for yourself the strengths in other people's pictures.
-In the future, it will be easier for you to correctly frame the frame in order to shoot something new.
+Try to analyze other photographers’ frames, study the technical component of the images, and think about how to apply similar techniques in your case.
+It is always worth noting for yourself the strengths in other people’s pictures.
+It will be easier for you to correctly frame the frame to shoot something new in the future.
 However, you do not need to create idols for yourself.
-Remember that all photographers are equal and are able to convey the beauty of this world in different ways.
+Remember that all photographers are equal and can convey the beauty of this world in different ways.

 7. Shoot for Your Own Pleasure